annex75/app/src/markdown/gettingStarted.md

 ### Prerequisites
 To use the A75CT, some data needs to be retrieved in advance, whether through calculations or through the collection of references:

-* Building energy needs for the entire district, regarding space heating
-* Building energy needs for the entire district, regarding the provision of domestic hot water
+* Building energy needs for the entire district, regarding space heating and domestic hot water
+  * Annual energy need in kWh/a]
+  * This can be simulated using dynamic or static whole building modelling software
-* Domestic electricity consumption (ligHing and appliances)
+* Domestic electricity consumption (lighting and appliances)
+  * Annual energy need in $[kWh/a]$
+  * This can be simulated using dynamic or static whole building modelling software or retrieved from applicable standards
-* Calculation details regarding district systems and renewable energy sources (costs as a function of system size)
+* Calculation details regarding district systems and renewable energy sources
+* Life cycle cost/impact data
+  * Investment and maintenance cost, environmental impact, and life span of energy system equipment as a function of system size
+  * Investment and maintenance cost, environmental impact, and life span of renovation measures as a function of amount of installed material/equipment

 ### Output
 The output of the tool is the key performance indicators specific annual primary energy use [kWh/m$^2$,a], specific annualised cost [€/m$^2$,a] and specific annualised carbon emissions [kg CO$_2$eq/m$^2$,a] for any number of scenarios combining energy system options and renovation measures.